Do Go On - 373 - The Star Wars Holiday Special

 It sounds so bad.

-When you hear something, it's the worst thing you've ever seen.
+I think when you hear something's the worst thing you've ever seen,

 And I always go into those with the wrong expectations.